-

 In short, John M. Bennett is a national treasure and an international man of mystery.
-Is he a mild-mannered librarian or a fluxist master?
-Is he camping in a hole full of beans?
-Possibly.
+Is

 Rubric by Jane Flury – Fluxfest Performance Chicago 2016